coffee19850519/single_cell_spatial_image/README.md

       |__config/
             |__epoch_n.pth
    ```
-*	-The folder 'RGB_images' stores generative visuals of tissue architectures of all input 10x data from different embedding parameters.
+*	The folder 'RGB_images' stores generative visuals of tissue architectures of all input 10x data from different embedding parameters.
-*	-The folder 'RGB_images_label' stores their labeled category maps according to input label files.
+*	The folder 'RGB_images_label' stores their labeled category maps according to input label files.
-*	-The file 'epoch_n.pth' is the customized model.
+*	The file 'epoch_n.pth' is the customized model.
-*	-This Demo takes about 3 hours to generate the model on a machine with a 2080Ti GPU.
+*	This Demo takes about 3 hours to generate the model on a machine with a 2080Ti GPU.

 ### Segment histological images
 Run the following command line to generate visuals of gene expression from different embedding parameters, predict tissue architectures with top5 Moran's I and segment histological images according to tissue architectures.
 For demonstration, please download the example data from [here]() (/ocean/projects/ccr180012p/shared/Demo/cancer), the pre-trained model from [here]() (/ocean/projects/ccr180012p/shared/Demo/model_cancer) and put unzip folders 'cancer' and 'model_cancer to source code folder.